Because the fragrance of your deeds,

 Boronias will steal your heart, but just as easily break it.
 Their life-span is short; shorter still if they do not have exactly the right conditions.
 I was touched to discover that they were named to honour an 18th century Italian botanist, whose life was correspondingly brief.
 Francesco Borone died after falling from a window in Athens at the tender age of twenty five.

-Boronias require sandy but humus- rich soil, good drainage, dappled shade, and a thick summer mulch.
+Boronia megastigma requires sandy, but humus- rich soil, good drainage, dappled shade, and a thick summer mulch.
 It is very difficult to propagate them from seed, but cuttings can be taken, preferably from November to March.
-Many years ago I discovered a magical thicket of boronia megastigma in Canberra’s National Botanic Gardens.
+Many years ago I discovered a magical thicket in Canberra’s National Botanic Gardens.
 I wonder if it’s still there?

 In my opinion Boronia megastigma is one of the few plants from which it is possible to distil and capture the true fragrance of its flowers in a commercial perfume.
-Unfortunately it is almost as difficult to find the perfume (as opposed to the oil) as it is grow the plant.
+Unfortunately it is almost as difficult to find the perfume (as opposed to the oil) as it is to cultivate the plant!
 Nevertheless, it is worth searching for, as it is remarkably inexpensive.

 BORONIA by Olive Hall